ian-flores/startbootstrap-clean-blog-jekyll/_posts/2018-10-15-tutorial_hurricane.md

 > DISCLAIMER: I'm trying this new thing of the tutorials for the analyses I will be making now on as blog posts.
 It would be nice/helpful if I could get feedback.
 All kinds of feedbacks are welcomed.
 Feel free to use the Contact tab to contact me.

+Notebook Content:

+* #1) Getting and Cleaning Census Data
+	* How to get data from the census
+	* How to extract and manipulate data coming from a single table
+* #2) Getting and Cleaning Mortality Data
+	* Cleaning data
+	* Dealing with strings in Spanish
+	* Grouping, summarizing, and splitting by different variables
+* #3) Mapping Mortality Rates
+	* Creating maps in Python
+	* Joining data from different sources
+	* Dealing with spatial data in Python
+* #4) Estimating Mortality Rates in Puerto Rico
+	* Bayesian Estimation with `PyMC3`
+	* How to draw conclusions from data

 <link href="https://stackpath.bootstrapcdn.com/bootstrap/4.1.3/css/bootstrap.min.css" rel="stylesheet" integrity="sha384-MCw98/SFnGE8fJT3GXwEOngsV7Zt27NXFoaoApmYm81iuXoPkFOJwJ8ERdknLPMO" crossorigin="anonymous">

 <div class="container">